teaghan/AI-Enhanced-Education/md_files/AI_Tutors.md

 ### Build and Manage Custom Tutors
 Each tutor created on the platform consists of two core components:
 1. **Chatbot Tutor**: The primary AI that interacts with students, answering questions, providing guidance, and assisting with tasks assigned by the teacher.
 2. **Moderator**: This component monitors every response the chatbot provides.
-If a response violates any of the teacher-defined guidelines, the moderator marks it as inappropriate and prompts the tutor to correct the response until it aligns with expectations.
+If a response violates any of the **teacher-defined guidelines**, the moderator marks it as inappropriate and prompts the tutor to correct the response until it aligns with expectations.
+For example:

 - **Interactive and Versatile AI Tutors**: The platform enables teachers to create tutors that can serve various educational purposes.
    - **Real-Time Feedback**: Tutors can provide immediate feedback on student work to correct mistakes and reinforce learning.